How Active Education Scaled 10x While Managing 55 Remote Workers

 "As a leader, you've got to always stay humble because you never know what's around the corner," Lee says.

-It shows up in how Active Education has grown: entirely through word-of-mouth referrals, with zero dollars spent on advertising.
+It shows up in how Active Education has grown: through word-of-mouth referrals.
 Principals and schools recommend them to other districts because the work speaks for itself.

 And it shows up in the tools he chose.
 Sustainable growth requires the right foundation: systems that let you invest in your team instead of drowning in administrative work.
 Tools that scale when you're ready, not before.
 Platforms that don't require you to be an expert to run them confidently.

 For Active Education, Homebase provided that foundation.
-Lee went from marketing and design to running payroll for a multi-region team—learning on the fly while the organization grew 10x.
+Lee went from soccer education to running payroll for a multi-region team—learning on the fly while the organization grew.

 The rest takes care of itself.